North Dakota governor signs law banning nearly all abortions

 “This bill clarifies and refines existing state law ... and reaffirms North Dakota as a pro-life state," Burgum said in a statement.

 The North Dakota law is designed to take effect immediately, but last month the state Supreme Court ruled a previous ban is to remain blocked while a lawsuit over its constitutionality proceeds.
-Last week, lawmakers said they planned to pass the latest bill to send a message to the state's high court signaling that the people of North Dakota want to restrict abortion.
+Last week, lawmakers said they intended to pass the latest bill as a message to the state's high court signaling that the people of North Dakota want to restrict abortion.

 Supporters have said the measure signed Monday protects all human life, while opponents contend it will have dire consequences for women and girls.